zerynth/docs-v3/docs/hardware/EXP-CON.md

 ## **Power**

-Power to the EXP-IO is supplied directly by the ZM1-DB.
+Power to the EXP-CONNECT is supplied directly by the ZM1-DB.

+!!! warning
+    The EXP-CONNECT works only if the ZM1-DB is powered with 24VDC from the external screws.

 ## **Z-Bus**